theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Hardware_Fundamentals/Clock_Management.md

 - Validate startup delays and failure modes (HSE failure, PLL lock timeout).
 - Provide a single header/API with the current clock tree for other modules.

+---

+## 🧪 Guided Labs
+1) Clock tree documentation
+- Map out your MCU's clock tree; measure actual frequencies at different points.

+2) Jitter measurement
+- Use an oscilloscope to measure clock jitter under different conditions.

+## ✅ Check Yourself
+- How do you calculate the maximum PLL frequency for your MCU?
+- When should you use external vs internal clock sources?

+## 🔗 Cross-links
+- `Hardware_Fundamentals/Power_Management.md` for clock gating
+- `Embedded_C/Type_Qualifiers.md` for volatile access

 ### **Key Concepts**
 - **Clock Sources** - Internal and external clock sources
 - **PLL Configuration** - Phase-locked loop setup and configuration